The best ways of getting around in the Lake District

 Lakeside and Haverthwaite Railway

 Steam trains run a seasonal daily service from Haverthwaite to Lakeside, through the Leven Valley, and connections are also available with Windermere Lake Cruises.
 Visitors can enjoy a restaurant, engine sheds, souvenir shop, picnic area, plus see exhibits of steam and diesel locomotives.
+If you’re staying at a guest house near Windermere train station, you can explore the Lakes in style.

 The Ravenglass and Eskdale Railway